-If you or your practice have any questions about any provisions of these final rules or their implementation, please contact Peter Mellette, Nathan Mortier, Harrison Gibbs, Elizabeth Dahl Coleman, or Scott Daisley at Mellette PC.
+If you or your practice have any questions about any provisions of these final rules or their implementation, please contact Peter Mellette, Harrison Gibbs, Elizabeth Dahl Coleman, or Scott Daisley at Mellette PC.

 This client advisory is for general educational purposes only.
 It is not intended to provide legal advice specific to any situation you may have and does not cover all provisions of the final rules.
 Individuals desiring legal advice should consult legal counsel for up-to-date and fact-specific advice.